 Iron- and steel-manufacturing industries are the principal consumers of refractories manufactured from the sillimanite minerals.
 These industries require high temperature refractory linings for metallurgical furnaces and other high performance heat and corrosion resistant materials.
 Refractory products include monolithics, firebrick, mortars, kiln furniture, and investment casting shell molds.
 In the steel and foundry industries, as well as other metallurgical and glass applications requiring extreme durability, temperature, and corrosion resistance, mullite and calcined kyanite products are often used exclusively.
 Other important end products include glazes and chamotte for porcelain and sanitary ware, electrical insulators, heating elements, ceramic tiles, brake shoes, and spark plugs.

 Kyanite Mining Corporation (KMC), a privately owned company based in Dillwyn, Virginia is the world’s largest producer of industrial kyanite and calcined kyanite (mullite).
 The company mines kyanite-bearing quartzites associated with felsic and mafic volcanic rocks of the Chopawamsic Formation in the central Virginia Piedmont region.
 Of the vast resources located at Willis Mountain, kyanite generally makes up 10-40 percent of the host quartzite rock.
 Current surface mining operations and processing facilities are located in eastern Buckingham County near the town of Dillwyn.
 KMC states the annual production capacity at the Virginia operations to be about 150,000 tons (short tons) of commercial grade kyanite concentrates (>57 percent Al2O3, <0.75 percent Fe2O3), and 30,000 tons of calcined kyanite.
 The company markets a range of milled kyanite and mullite products that are shipped by truck and rail to a wide variety of domestic and international customers.
 Exports currently account for about one-half of KMC’s business.
-In the annual production report to the Department of Mines, Minerals and Energy, KMC reported about 88,000 tons of combined kyanite and calcined kyanite in 2016.
+In the 2017 annual production report to the Department of Mines, Minerals and Energy, KMC reported just over 100 thousand short tons of combined kyanite and calcined kyanite.

 Annual production reported by mine operator